justinwoo/nix-shorts/posts/your-first-derivation.md

   # Override the [installPhase](https://nixos.org/nixpkgs/manual/#ssec-install-phase)
   # which normally "creates the directory $out and calls `make install`"
   # In this case since there is nothing to `make` or compile we'll do it ourselves
+  # Note that this is several lines of shell script
   installPhase = ''
     # $out is a filepath and in this case it'll be a directory
     # It could also be just a single file